ZeeSpire/zss-afk-site/_posts/2022-04-21-noua-bucatarie-romaneasca.markdown

 And we got to the dessert.
 The first dessert was a meringue mace, a perfectly cooked meringue, not like the ones that stick to your teeth.
 Under the meringue, we found sea buckthorn cream, tangerines, and baked yeast ice cream.
 One word: divine.

 The last dish was composed of semolina with milk and caramel in a crispy crust like a wafer with a wonderful presentation on a bed of wildflowers.
-I would have switched it with the mace, meaning that it would have gone better this one as the first dessert with the meringue mace left the last one.
+I would have switched it with the mace, meaning that it would have gone better this one as the first dessert and the meringue mace left the last one.

 I want to emphasize that we really appreciated the waiters.
 They did a fantastic job on presenting and providing details about each course.
 They can do it in English as well.